President of Bulgaria: Living former presidents

-The most recent death of a former president was that of Zhelyu Zhelev (1990–1997), who died on January 30, 2015 at the age of 79.
+The most recent death of a former president was on 30 January 2015, when Zhelyu Zhelev died at age 79.

 Vice president

-The president is assisted in these duties by the vice president of Bulgaria.
+The president is assisted in their duties by the vice president of Bulgaria.
 The vice president replaces the president in case of absence.
-Only upon the death, resignation, removal from office or disability of the president, the vice president assumes the presidential powers & duties, until elections are held.
-The Constitution permits the president to delegate to the vice president the powers to appoint and dismiss certain officials, issue pardons and amnesty, provide citizenship and refugee status, but does not allow the president to delegate any of his other powers., enjoys the same privileges of immunity as the president and can only be dismissed from his office under the same procedures as those regarding the president.
+Upon the death, resignation or removal from office of the president, the vice president assumes the presidential office until the end of the term.
+The Constitution permits the president to delegate to the vice president certain powers, notably: to appoint and dismiss certain officials, issue pardons and amnesty, provide citizenship and refugee status.
+The VP enjoys the same privileges of immunity as the president and can only be dismissed from his office under the same procedure.

 Termination of office

 According to the constitution, the mandate of the president is completed if and when: